Army Network Enterprise Technology Command

 United States Army Network Enterprise Technology Command (NETCOM) is a US Military unit subordinate to United States Army Cyber Command.
 NETCOM's mission is to operate and defend the computer networks of the United States Army.
 The numerical command for NETCOM was 9th Army Signal Command, though this distinction was removed on 1 October 2011.
 Its heritage can be traced back to the creation of the 9th Service Company in 1918.
 The command headquarters is at Fort Huachuca, Arizona.
-Major General Christopher L. Eubank assumed command in April 2022.
+Major General Jacqueline D. McPhail assumed command of NETCOM in August 2024.

 Mission

 NETCOM plans, engineers, installs, integrates, protects and operates Army Cyberspace, enabling Mission Command through all phases of Joint, Interagency, Intergovernmental and Multinational operations.
 Additionally, the commanding general is designated as the Deputy Commanding General for Network Operations, U.S. Army Cyber Command.
 With the headquarters at Fort Huachuca, Arizona, the NETCOM Team has nearly 16,000 Soldiers, Department of the Army Civilians and Contractors stationed and deployed in more than 22 countries around the world, providing direct and indirect support to Army, Joint and Coalition forces.